 Install insulation, cant strips, roofing felt, and counter flashing as shown.
 Ductwork must be attached to curb and not to the unit.
-The accessory thru-the-base power connection package must be installed before the unit is set on the roof curb.

 If electric and control wiring is to be routed through the basepan, attach the accessory thru-the-base service connections to the basepan in accordance with the accessory installation instructions.